-A grade of C or above is required in this course.
-Prerequisite: MAT 109 and SCI 250 with a grade of a C or above completed.
+Prerequisite: BIS 111 and SCI 250 must be completed with a grade of C or above.

 This course introduces the student to basic descriptive, institutional, and healthcare vital statistics.
-Computation and interpretation of healthcare statistics covered in this course include: census, percent of occupancy, length of stay/discharge days, hospital mortality rates, obstetrical-related rates, autopsy rates and miscellaneous rates.
-Web-based resources, including MEDLINE, are used to evaluate health data and strengthen knowledge-based research techniques and data selection, interpretation, and presentation.
+Computation and interpretation of healthcare statistics covered in this course include: census, percent of occupancy, length of stay/ discharge days, hospital mortality rates, obstetricalrelated rates, autopsy rates and miscellaneous rates.
+Web-based resources, including MEDLINE, are used to evaluate health data and strengthen knowledgebased research techniques and data selection, interpretation, and presentation.